 Organizational Overview: FOEC is a community-based watershed stewardship group, a non-profit 501(c)(3) organization, which was formed in 2003 to support the development of the Euclid Creek Watershed Action Plan.

 Goal, Vision and Mission of FOEC:

-Goal: To advocate for the health of the Euclid Creek Watershed.
+Goal: To improve the health of the environment in the Euclid Creek Watershed.